JWatson1102/Project_2/README.md

  - Created separate dataframes for each query of 500
  - Of the 2,000 ISBN-13's queried, only 267 were on the NY Times Best Seller list
  - Merged all dataframes into one and saved as main_table.csv
- - The NYT API has a query limit of 4,000 per day with 10 queries allowed per minute, this greatly slowed down the process which is why we decided to just do the first 2,000.
-Querying 2,000 ISBN-13's took a total of 4 hours.
+ - The NYT API has a query limit of 4,000 per day with 10 queries per minute, this greatly slowed down the process which is why we decided to just do the first 2,000.
+Querying 2,000 ISBN-13's took over 4 hours.

  # Problems Encountered Througout This Project

- - API pull tookover 4 hours to pull 200 book titles.
+ - API pull took over 4 hours to pull 2,000 book titles.
  - ISBN-13 were incorrect in some instances and had to be manually inputted after searching for them online.